digest-logo

 Posted by Chad Stamm on May 17, 2018 11:57:07 AM

-In Hospitality, Hotels
+In Hotels

 Hotel lobbies are one of my guilty pleasures.
 They rank right up there with airport bars and for similar reasons -- people coming and going to and from places all around the world, interesting conversations to be had, a feeling of connectivity.